cirrax/puppet-libvirt/REFERENCE.md

 Data type: `Boolean`

-Boolean, don't create default network and bridge (virbr0) Defaults to false
+Boolean, if  true, purges the default network Deprecated, use $purge_network if you like to drop networks not managed with puppet.

 Default value: `false`